Andrew Williams

 Humanities

 Andrew Williams read Philosophy, Politics, and Economics at the University of Oxford and was a graduate student at Nuffield College, Oxford and Harvard University.
 He then became a Junior Research Fellow at Jesus College, Oxford, and later taught at York, Reading and Warwick, where he was a Professor of Philosophy before joining ICREA in October 2009.
-He remains an Honorary Professorial Fellow at Warwick, and has also been a visiting professor in the Program in Ethics, Politics, and Economics at Yale University and the Department of Philosophy at Harvard, and a Faculty Fellow in Ethics at the Kennedy School of Government at Harvard.
+He remains an Honorary Professorial Fellow.
+He has also been a visiting professor in the Program in Ethics, Politics, and Economics at Yale University and the Department of Philosophy at Harvard, and a Faculty Fellow in Ethics at the Kennedy School of Government at Harvard.
 His work has been published in such venues as Ethics, Economics and Philosophy, Oxford Studies in Political Philosophy, Philosophical Quarterly, Philosophy & Public Affairs, Stanford Encyclopedia of Philosophy, and Utilitas.
-He is a Consulting Editor of Politics, Philosophy & Economics and an Associate Editor of Law, Ethics and Philosophy.
+He is an Editor of Law, Ethics and Philosophy, and a Consulting Editor of Politics, Philosophy & Economics, having been Co-Editor-in-Chief.

 Research interests

-My interests lie in moral and political philosophy and practical rationality, as well as intersecting areas in economics and political science.
-My research focuses in particular on questions about distributive justice, including ones arising across states and generations.
+My interests lie in moral and political philosophy and practical rationality, as well as intersecting areas in law, economics, and political science.
+My published research focuses in particular on questions about distributive justice, including ones arising across states and generations.
 I explore how egalitarian distributive principles should guide the design of social institutions that shape the prospects of children, parents, the elderly, and future generations.
-My most recent work examines how policy makers should deal with gender wage gaps and lifespan variations as well as the role that demographic factors should play in our response to climate change.
+I have a longstanding interest in the role that demographic factors should play in our response to climate change.
+My most recent work examines how policy makers should deal with inequalities in lifespan and why they should care about gender gaps in labour markets; see, for example, 'What Makes the Gender Pay Gap Unjust?', forthcoming in Oxford Studies in Political Philosophy, Volume 12 (2026) and co-authored with Tom Parr.

 Selected publications